Spindel/PgZabbix/README.md

 HOWTO:
-    Use your configuration management system to push UserParameters for discovery Use your configuration management system to push the PgZabbix tool (or install via pip) Use your configuration management system to set up two cron jobs, one for tables, one for databases, and pipe them to zabbix_sender
+    Use your configuration management system to push the PgZabbix tool (or install via pip) Use your configuration management system to set up cron jobs:
+        1/hour for discovery
+        */minute or 5 minutes for logging
+    then pipe it to zabbix_sender:

+    # createuser  -e --no-replication  pgzabbix
     $ PgZabbix --tables | zabbix_sender -c /etc/zabbix/zabbix_agent.conf  -i -
+    If you use HostnameItem instead of Hostname, add -s $(hostname --long)

 LICENCE:
     Very inspired by pg_monz ( https://github.com/pg-monz/pg_monz ) but I